Grand Theft Attorney in Columbus, OH

 In addition to the traditional methods of theft, like shoplifting, there are separate situations where a grand theft charge may be brought upon the alleged offender.
 This may be the case if:

 - The property stolen is a firearm or dangerous ordinance; or

 - The property stolen is a motor vehicle.

-Call (614) 444-1900 or send an online message to schedule a risk free, confidential consultation to discuss the specifics of your case.
-Brain proudly represents individuals accused of grand theft crimes throughout central Ohio, including but not limited to the cities of Columbus, Ashley, Dublin, Gahanna, Upper Arlington, Minerva Park, London, West Jefferson, Pataskala, Utica, Bremen, Lancaster, Circleville and Ashville.
+Call (614) 444-1900 or send an online message to schedule a risk-free, confidential consultation to discuss the specifics of your case.
+Brain proudly represents individuals accused of grand theft crimes throughout central Ohio, including but not limited to the cities of Columbus, Ashley, Dublin, Gahanna, Upper Arlington, Minerva Park, London, West Jefferson, Pataskala, Utica, Bremen, Lancaster, Circleville, and Ashville, Ohio.